We sing this song to you

 Ogitchedaw (Ojibwe for Warrior or one who stands up for the people) CD single is a Warrior Song created for Dee’s son, Jacob, who served in Iraq.
 It was recorded March/April 2003 at KCMO radio station 90.1, Native American Music Program with Debra Peeples as host.
 To obtain this CD or “In Honour of the Grandmothers” CD by Dee “Singing Bird” White Eye, please see her bio below for contact information

 Deborah Dee White Eye is from the Saginaw Chippewa Tribe located on Isabella Reservation in Mt.
 Pleasant, Michigan.
-Originally the tribe was located around the Great Lakes where they relied heavily on the water’s plentiful bounties, but later relocated to the middle of the state of Michigan.
-Her family are descendants of Chief Pontiac.
-Emma Wabinaw is her great grandmother.
-Elizabeth Hindman Denman (Wawgahtonoquay), her grandmother, named her Nagumoodbinayshe, or Singing Bird, because she was always singing songs to bring joy to others.
+Originally the tribe was located around the Great Lakes where they relied heavily on the water’s plentiful bounties but later relocated to the middle of the state of Michigan.
+Her family is descendants of Chief Pontiac.
+Emma Wabinaw is her great-grandmother.
+Elizabeth Hindman Denman (Wawgahtonoquay), her grandmother, named her Nagumoodbinayshe, or Singing Bird because she was always singing songs to bring joy to others.

 A highlight for Dee was when she was chosen to be a Native American Cultural Ambassador to Italy in 1992 for the “Christopher Columbus 500 Year Celebration.”
 She was able to sing and share the Native American side of the story to various groups throughout Sicily.
 Dee is author of three magazine articles related to growing up Native American in two cultures, and understanding Native American diversity as it relates to chronic grief and loss and most recently, using Native American traditional methods for healing grief and loss.
 Dee has served on the First Nations Community Council for the Community of Christ Church, Independence, Missouri for many years assisting in their understandings of Native issues.